smallk/smallk.github.io/pages_documentation_installation.md

 The FLAME library is now installed.
 [--back to top--](#top)
 <h2 id="mac_elemental"> OSX:Install Elemental </h2>

-We strongly recommend that users install both the HybridRelease and PureRelease builds of [Elemental](http://libelemental.org/).
-OpenMP is enabled in the HybridRelease build and disabled in the PureRelease build.
-So why install both?
-For smaller problems the overhead of *OpenMP can actually cause code to run slower* than without it.
-Whereas for large problems OpenMP parallelization generally helps, but there is no clear transition point between where it helps and where it hurts.
-Thus we encourage users to experiment with both builds to find the one that performs best for their typical problems.

-We also recommend that users clearly separate the different build types as well as the versions of Elemental on their systems.
-Elemental is under active development, and new releases can introduce changes to the API that are not backwards-compatible with previous releases.
-To minimize build problems and overall hassle, we recommend that Elemental be installed so that the different versions and build types are cleanly separated.

-Thus, two versions of Elemental need to be built.
-One is a hybrid release build with OpenMP parallelization, and the other is the pure release build without OpenMP parallelization.
-A separate build folder will be created for each build.
-The build that uses internal OpenMP parallelization is called a ‘HybridRelease’ build; the build that doesn’t is called a ‘PureRelease’ build.
-The debug build is called a ‘PureDebug’ build.
-The HybridRelease build is best for large problems, where the problem size is large enough to overcome the OpenMP parallel overhead.
-The following is for the 0.84 version of elemental.
-Set the version to that specified in the README.html file.
-Note that the files will be installed in **/usr/local/elemental/[version]/[build type]**.

 ###Here is our suggested installation scheme for Elemental:###